ayuusweetfish/tilde-seq/README.md

 * Download Pixilang.
 * Put `pixilang_config.ini` in the repository in the same folder as the Pixilang executable.
-* Run the Pixilang executable, select `main.pixi` and rock.
+* Run the Pixilang executable, select `boot.pixi` and rock.

 ## Controls